mongodb/mongo-php-driver/.github/ISSUE_TEMPLATE/bug-report.md

----
-name: Bug Report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

 <!--
 You are about to open an issue for the MongoDB PHP extension.
 If you instead intended to report an issue with the MongoDB PHP library, please do so via its